 Our model builds upon but differs from the Acharya and Viswanathan [2011] setup in three significant ways.
-First, we recognize that not all intermediaries on the verge of bankruptcy are necessarily forced by lenders to liquidate their assets.
-In practice, we often observe strategic writedowns as a result of renegotiation between the borrower and its lenders.
-We define a parameter (q) that reflects the probability of a credit-constrained intermediary being unable to renegotiate successfully with its creditors Date 1 leading to repossession of the asset by the creditors who then liquidate it in the financial asset market.
-Conversely, (1 - q) is the probability that a creditconstrained intermediary is able to renegotiate with the lender and write-down its obligations.
+First, we in contrast to their work in which highly-leveraged intermediaries facing default must partially or wholly liquidate their financial asset at Date 1, in this model we recognize that not all intermediaries on the verge of bankruptcy are necessarily forced by lenders to liquidate their assets.
+In practice, we often observe strategic write-downs as a result of renegotiation between the borrower and its lenders.
+We define a parameter (q) that reflects the probability that a creditconstrained intermediary is unable to renegotiate successfully with its creditors, resulting in creditors repossessing the asset and liquidating it in the financial asset re-sale market.
+Conversely, (1-q)is the probability that a credit-constrained intermediary is able to renegotiate with the lender and write-down its obligations.
 One could view q in the context of how the bankruptcy code treats repo contracts.
 If q = 1, the asset is exempt from an automatic stay and the lender enjoys exclusive rights over the asset in the event of bankruptcy, a feature that allows the lender to always liquidate the asset in the secondary market.
 We, therefore, refer to q as the bankruptcy exemption or the "safe harbor" parameter; it describes the likelihood of the lender retaining control of the asset in the event of a borrower default.

 The second major point of departure from the Acharya and Viswanathan [2011] model is that we allow for the existence of a new loan market at Date 1.
-After the Date 1 shock has been realized, intermediaries that are not credit-constrained can invest in the primary (origination) market for loans as well as the secondary market for financial assets.
-This characterization allows us to analyze the important interplay between the financial asset sale market and the real economy, which is at the heart of our welfare analysis of bankruptcy exemption of repo contracts.
+After the Date 1 shock has been realized, intermediaries that enjoy surplus liquidity can not only invest in the primary (origination) market for Date 1 loans but also in the secondary re-sale market for financial assets originated at Date 0.
+This characterization allows us to analyze the important interplay between the financial asset re-sale market and the real economy, which is at the heart of our welfare analysis of bankruptcy exemption of repo contracts.

 The third major point of departure is that we take into account moral hazard in the real economy.
-Fixed claims, such as debt, exacerbate moral hazard problems in the real sector when loan rates are too high and our model captures this insight.
+Fixed claims, such as debt, exacerbate moral hazard problems in the real sector when loan rates are too high, and our model captures this insight.
 For instance, in the case of mortgage loans, households being residual claimants on levered assets would have lower incentives to maintain the asset if the borrowing rate is too high (as we will show to be the case when an adverse shock occurs in the economy).
-This effect will also play a crucial role in our model in potentially shutting down the real asset market entirely when the shock is sufficiently adverse.
+This effect will also play a crucial role in our model in potentially shutting down the Date 1 loan market entirely when the shock (θ) is sufficiently adverse.